awjacobson/cordova-plugin-device-security/README.md

 # Device Security Cordova Plugin

-This plugin defines a global `deviceSecurity` object whic Although the object is in the global scope, it is not available until after the `deviceready` event.
+This plugin defines a global `deviceSecurity` object which will make known if the device is secured via a PIN, password, or pattern.
+Although the object is in the global scope, it is not available until after the `deviceready` event.

 ```js